MehreenNaeem/gpsr_robocup/README.md

 Enter the Task 1 :Can you please give me the milk
 ```
 ## Some Stuff related to Cram
-GPSR-NLP is using cram_pr2_pick_place_demo package.
+GPSR-Robocup is depended on suturo-demo package.
 Following are the files that are related to it

 gpsr-ln.lisp (listen the data from python script)